13 Great Careers You Don't Need a College Degree For (2025)

 #9: Fitness Trainer

 Pros: Being a fitness trainer could be wonderful if you love being active and helping others.
 Hours are often flexible, and with the right clients and experience, you could rake in some big bucks.
-And it's not all high-intensity or fast-paced.
-Many specialize in fields like yoga or topics related to alternative medicine.
+And the field is expected to grow by 14% between 2023 and 2033!

 Cons: Fitness trainers can be prone to injury, and the role can become difficult as you get older.
 It can also involve working during the evenings and weekends.